 This is a little mystery about a rock that refused to move.
-The rock lives off the coast of The Witness, just beyond the desert cliffs:
+The rock lives off the coast of

 I do not know who made this rock or how long it has been there, but when I first happened upon it, I found that it resides in a nicely isolated part of the island where there’s nothing else in view, so the frame rate is always high even in full debug mode.
 Plus, it’s big, unobstructed, and easily pickable in the editor without fear of selecting any other objects.
 These properties make it perfect for testing editing features in progress, so the rock and I have become fast friends.